i2git/ifip2025/index.md

 ## Registration

 Registration is possible by personal invitation only.
-The workshop fee amount to 60€, to be paid in cash upon arrival.
+The workshop fee amount to 60€ (to be paid in cash upon arrival).

 ## Local Organizers